GiorgiMakharadze/Instagram-database-postgreSQL/README.md

 In this build, I used PostgreSQL.

+## Important

+I have a large dataset (data.sql) that contains binary data.
+To view the contents of this file, you will need to open it in PgAdmin or any other compatible tool that can handle binary data.

 ## Database Schema

 1. users: Stores user profiles with information such as username, bio, avatar, contact details, and status.